ChloieP/data-structures-and-algorithms/data-structures/linkedList/README.md

 I started with reading the challenge carefully, and then wrote down my plan in my sketchbook.
 This challenge took 4 hours and the tests are giving me fits.

 UPDATE: Append, insertAfter, insertBefore mob programmed with Jeff, Mike, and myself.
 This portion took 3.5 hours.
+UPDATE: Kth from Last pair programmed with Jeff, Mike, and myself.
+This portion took 3.5 hours.